-Summary: HB 185 (PN 153) would amend 18 Pa.C.S.A. § 2702 to classify any attempt to cause or intentionally or knowingly cause bodily injury to an individual with a physical disability or intellectual disability as an aggravated assault and graded as a felony of the second degree.
+Bill summary: HB 185 (PN 153) would amend 18 Pa.C.S. § 2702 to classify any attempt to cause or intentionally or knowingly cause bodily injury to an individual with a physical disability or intellectual disability as an aggravated assault, graded as a felony of the second degree and punishable by up to 10 years incarceration and \$25,000 in fines.

-On behalf of over 100,000 members and supporters of the ACLU of Pennsylvania, we respectfully urge you to oppose House Bill 185 for the following reasons:
+On behalf of over 100,000 members and supporters of the ACLU of Pennsylvania, we respectfully urge you to oppose House Bill 185.